acmdas/das_fieldstones/morefieldstones2018.md

 Thu, 22 Feb 2018

 "As we should be genuinely sorry for tramps and paupers who are materially homeless, so we should be sorry for those who are morally homeless, and who suffer a philosophical starvation as deadly as physical starvation."&mdash;G.K.
 Chesterton: <em>Illustrated London News, Nov.
 24, 1934.</em>

-With a hat tip to the <a href="https://gkcdaily.blogspot.com/2018/02/for-those-who-are-morally-homeless.html" rel="noopener" target="_blank">GKCDaily</a> blog...
+With a hat tip to the [GKCDaily](https://gkcdaily.blogspot.com/2018/02/for-those-who-are-morally-homeless.html) blog...

 ## Scorn Not
 Thu, 22 Feb 2018